 If you have gas burners or a glass-top stove that's looking grubby, start by scrubbing this down so that any burn-on food leftovers and splashes end up on the floor or on your countertops which you'll get to next.

 4. Work top to bottom

 Why?
-You'll kick yourself if you never realised that cleaning your counter tops before you dust and wipe down any upper kitchen cabinets just means that you'll have to clean your counters again.
+You'll kick yourself if you never realized that cleaning your countertops before you dust and wipe down any upper kitchen cabinets just means that you'll have to clean your counters again.
 So start from the top with your favorite cleaning product and a damp microfibre cloth and work your way down to your bottom cabinets.

-If you are cleaning marble, granite or another natural stone worktops take care with what you use as natural products like vinegar are too acidic and can damage the finish.
+If you are cleaning marble, granite or other natural stone worktops take care with what you use as natural products like vinegar are too acidic and can damage the finish.